crystal-lang/crystal-book/syntax_and_semantics/blocks_and_procs.md

 end
 ```

-The block variable `second` also includes the `Nil` type because the last `yield` expression didn't include a second argument.

 ## Short one-argument syntax

 If a block has a single argument and invokes a method on it, the block can be replaced with the short syntax argument.